gabrielf11/gabrielf11.github.io/README.md

-welcome to my new website! practically everything is gone so expect almost everything to be missing.
+welcome to my new website!